thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 This is equivalent to ‘2 / (3 - 5  - (1 + 2) - -10)’.

 Now what about those collections I promised you?
 Vectors, one type of collection, are notated with square brackets instead of parens.
-Vectors too can be nested to any depth. [\$ "Hickey" > [99999999 true]] is a vector of four items.
-Vectors can contain a mix of different types; in this case: a character, string, function and another vector containing an integer and a boolean.
+Vectors too can be nested to any depth. [\$ "Hickey" -> [cat true]] is a vector of four items.
+Vectors can contain a mix of different types; in this case: a character, string, macro and another vector containing a function and a boolean.
 Also note that ordering matters.

 <pre><code class="language-klipse">
-(= [\$ "Hickey" > [99999999 true]]
+(= [\$ "Hickey" -> [cat true]]
-   ["Hickey" [99999999 true] \$ >])
+   ["Hickey" [cat true] \$ ->])
 </code></pre>

 Put the elements of the two vectors in the same order and you'll see the computer will treat them as equal.